MarkusFuchs68/Covid-19_prediction_MLOps/README.md

 - Pipelines will be triggered automatically in in most cases errors will be fixed automatically through python packages(sorting, formatting, ...).
 - If pipeline "failed" and changes automatically occured, you need to add new changes and than commit again which will retrigger the pre-commit pipelines.
 It is normal to repeat this process multiple times.
 - Some packages, such as flake8 will not automatically fix errors, in that case you might need to fix the error manually.
 E.g. F401 imported but unused requires you to delete unused import yourself.
+- <code>setup.cfg</code> is the configuration file to control behaviour for certain hooks.